nobodyscripts/LeafBlowerScript/Readme.md

-# Resolution independent scripts v3 build 10
+# LBR Resolution independent scripts V3.0.10

-Autohotkey V2 script, install v2 of autohotkey and run the LeafBlowerV3.ahk file to load.
+Autohotkey V2 script, install V2 of autohotkey and run the LeafBlowerV3.ahk file to load.
 Edit the ahk files with a text editor to configure.

 Same key toggles the feature off, if this toggle fails, F1 or F2 to abort.